Hanvitha-Reddy/team03/README.md

 python3 manage.py makemigrations
 python3 manage.py migrate
 python3 manage.py runserver

-For front-end:
-npm i
-npm start
-For cli (requires back-end running): python3 cli.py
-Overview of framework and libraries
+### Overview of framework and libraries
-We have implemented a Django Rest API with the back-end using Django with a Django-REST framework.
-The frontend uses JavaScript along with React library combined with Redux.
-The CLI uses Prompt Toolkit and Requests module.
-The complete list of frameworks and libraries for backend can be found in requirements.txt, and for the frontend can be found in package.json.
+We have implemented a Django Rest  with the back-end using Django with a Django-REST framework.
+And for the front end we used HTML,Bootstrap.

-Reference for boilerplate
-YouTube